OmarTheMostWanted/econagents-game-spec-gen/readme.md

 2. **Chunking and Semantic Segmentation:**
    - Break down the specification into topic-constrained sections for more stable LLM output.
    - Create a phase-based role task matrix to map roles to specific tasks within each game phase.
+   - Identify Payoff structures, Game Dynamics, and Agent Behavior sections.

 3. **Prompt Construction and LLM Invocation:**
    - Construct prompts (possibly chunk-wise) incorporating schema constraints and output format requirements.
-   - Use a YAML template to guide the structure of the output.
+   - Use a JSON template to guide the structure of the output.
+   - Invoke LLM(s) with prompt(s) to generate initial JSON data sctructures.
+   - Parse and validate JSON outputs for structural integrity.
+   - Human review can be optionally interleaved here.

 4. **Schema-Driven YAML Generation:**
    - Use LLM(s) to generate YAML for each segment, strongly steering the model toward schema-compliant output.